infr/falldetector-public/thesis.md

 ## Timetable for the thesis

-The thesis will contain one core project and the theoretical frame around that subject.

 * Week 3 - 10
 	- Building a Prototype (BUS4TN007 Haaga-Helia course)
 		- First prototype of the product